adilorta/The-Dispersion-Box/README.md

 # The-Dispersion-Box
-This toolbox allows you to calculate the dispersion behavior of elastic/viscoelastic orthotropic multi-layered plates
+A free standalone tool - TheDispersionBox- to compute dispersion and attenuation curves in multi-layer viscoelastic orthotropic plates is connected to this publication (see (https://doi.org/10.1016/j.compstruct.2022.115779)).

+TheDispersionBox contains different computational methods which can be selected by the user to compute guided wave dispersion behavior:

+1. Matrix methods: global matrix, stiffness matrix, hybrid stiffness-compliance matrix

+2. SAFE semi-analytical finite element method

+3. LPM Legendre Polynomial Method

+3. SDT 5th-order shear deformation theory

 This toolbox is designed and created in Matlab 2021b.
-Besides, it is a standalone app and it doesn't require any license.

 App will download Matlab Runtime automatically.
 If you have any questions/comments/feedbacks, we would like to hear them!